nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/ITK-DocumentReference-1.md

-This constrained FHIR document reference resource is used for general references to pre-existing documents which are not authored and assembled in FHIR.
+This constrained FHIR DocumentReference resource is used for general references to pre-existing documents which are not authored and assembled in FHIR.
 The Binary Resource is referenced within DocumentReference and is used to carry the actual embedded document.